What sound is cuter than the jingling sound of your kitty's collar as she trots into the room to give you some love?

 It also features an adorable fish pattern along with four other styles!

-- Pros: breakaway feature can be adjusted for felines of different weights, glow-in-the-dark, durable and quality material
+- Breakaway feature can be adjusted for felines of different weights, glow-in-the-dark, durable and quality material

-- Cons: quick release feature may not work for cats less than 6 lbs, some reviewers noted the glow-in-the-dark feature doesn't last as long as desired; some reviewers also noted that the quick release buckle broke quickly
+- Quick release feature may not work for cats less than 6 lbs, some reviewers noted the glow-in-the-dark feature doesn't last as long as desired; some reviewers also noted that the quick release buckle broke quickly

 What Do Cat Collars Do?